Italian cruiser Luigi di Savoia Duca degli Abruzzi: World War II

-Damaged by an aircraft torpedo on 22 November 1941 but repaired, she was interned by the Allies after the Italian Armistice and later served with the Italian Co-Belligerent Navy in the South Atlantic on operations against potential German raiders.
+On 22 November 1942, the light cruiser was badly damaged during an air attack by a British Fairey Albacore torpedo bomber piloted by Lt Ian Fraser, and had to undergo repairs.
+She was interned by the Allies after the Italian Armistice and later served with the Italian Co-Belligerent Navy in the South Atlantic on operations against potential German raiders.

 Post war

 After 1945, her torpedo launchers were removed and replaced by two 4 inch anti-aircraft guns.
 Since 1953 she was equipped with an AN/SPS-6 2D air search radar.

 In late 1953, during the negotiations which ended in the handover of Trieste to Italy, the cruiser was transferred from Taranto to Venezia, in order to strengthen the Italian position at the bargaining table.
 Eventually, on 26 October 1954, Duca degli Abruzzi was the flagship of the Italian naval force which took possession of Trieste's port facilities.
 She served in the post war Marina Militare until 1961.